 State law [G.S.
 159-30(c)] authorizes the Bureau to invest in obligations of the United States of America or obligations fully guaranteed both as to principal and interest by the United States of America; obligations of the State of North Carolina; bonds and notes of any North Carolina local government or public authority; obligations of certain non-guaranteed federal agencies; certain high-quality issues of commercial paper and bankers' acceptances; and the North Carolina Capital Management Trust (NCCMT).
-The Bureau's investments are generally reported at fair value.
-The NCCMT Government Portfolio, a SEC-registered (2a-7) money market mutual fund, is measured at fair value.
-The NCCMT-Term Portfolio is bond fund, has no rating and is measured at fair value.
-As of June 30, 2020, The Term portfolio has a duration of .15 years.
-Because the NCCMT Government and Term Portfolios have a weighted average maturity of less than 90 days, they are presented as an investment with a maturity of less than 6 months.
-Investments in NCCMT funds are included in cash.
+The NCCMT, which consists of a SEC-registered mutual fund (the Government Portfolio), is authorized by G.S.
+159-30(c)(8).
+The Government Portfolio, which invests in treasuries and government agencies, is a money market fund (2a7) and maintains an AAAm rating from S&P and AAmf by Moody's Investor Service.
+The Government Portfolio is reported at fair value.